diepxuan/module-eavcleaner/README.md

 EAV Cleaner Console
 -------------------
 * Provide EAV cleanup.
-* Use --dry-run to check result without modifying data.

 Commands
 --------

-* `eav:config:restoredefault` Remove the storeview config values.
 * `eav:attributes:restoredefault` Remove the storeview product attribute values.
-* `eav:attributes:rmunused` Remove attributes with no values set and that are not present in any attribute sets.
-* `eav:media:rmunused` Remove unused product images.

 Installation
 ------------